-Our critical accounting policies were outlined in Management's Discussion and Analysis of Results of Operations and Financial Condition in our 2017 Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+Our critical accounting policies were outlined in Management's Discussion and Analysis of Results of Financial Condition and Results of Operatins in our 2017 Annual Report on Form 10-K filed with the Securities and Exchange Commission.
 During the first quarter ended March 31, 2018, we adopted the provisions of ASC 606, "Revenue from Contracts with Customers".
 See Note 2, Recent Accounting Pronouncements and Note 3, Revenue, in the notes to the Consolidated Condensed Financial Statements, related to the impact of the adoption on our financial statements and accounting policies.